 Size: The adult weight ranges from 50-100 pounds, and 16-25 inches tall, with males being larger than females.
 The wide range in size is due to different types within the breed.

 Blackmouth Curs are great family dogs.
 They are great social dogs if trained properly.
 The BMC is a “very smart” breed who “by nature need to bond a few weeks” with their owner/trainer before training can begin.
-The breed shows great loyalty and may even die for their owner.
+The breed shows great loyalty and may even die for its owner.
 Great around children if introduced correctly, they have great potential to “make wonderful family dogs.”

 As they grow older they become very laid back.
 “The BMC was bred as a homestead dog that would protect its family and home against intruders.
 This means that a well-bred BMC is territorial.
 Most BMCs off their ‘turf’ work well with other dogs, hunting or herding stock, but on their family property will chase the same dog away.
 Their turf can be viewed by the dog as the family’s home, land, truck, or sometimes proximity to ‘their person’.”

 “The BMC is genetically very athletic and eager to please.
 Given proper guidance and training, a BMC can excel in just about any activity you could imagine.
-They can herd animals, track or trail game, pull weights, run in a coursing event, work as a Search and Rescue dog, or anything else a smart, athletic dog that wants to please its owner can do.”Blackmouth Curs are used for herding cattle, baying hogs, hunting squirrel, raccoon, bear and mountain lion.
+They can herd animals, track or trail game, pull weights, run in a coursing event, work as a Search and Rescue dog, or anything else a smart, athletic dog that wants to please its owner can do.”Blackmouth Curs are used for herding cattle, baying hogs, hunting squirrel, raccoon, bear, and mountain lion.
 All Blackmouth Curs excel at baying and herding.

 They will tree game.
 The Ladner line has specifically been bred to promote this treeing.
 The BMC is a very versatile dog and a single dog can be used to bay, herd, and tree depending upon the handler’s desire.
 They have also been noted to be successful deer tracking dogs in the South.